8lecramm/dShout/README.md

 ## Technical

-- messages can be send in normal transactions either, but the payload (message length) is limited.
+- messaging is also possible with normal transactions, but the payload (message length) is limited.
 - pruned nodes discard transactions.
-Messages below pruning height are no longer available.
+Messages before the pruning height are no longer available.
-- Smart Contracts store keys and values in the SC Meta tree and are also available on pruned nodes.
+- Smart Contracts store keys and values in the SC Meta tree and are available on pruned nodes.
-- using Smart Contracts, the length doesn't matter.
-The only limit is the gas fee.
-- neither the sender, nor the receiver(s) will be reaveled.
-Add your own wallet to the receivers to keep track of sent messages.
-Make sure to use a suited ringsize to send messages.
+- neither the sender, nor the receiver(s) will be revealed.
+Add your own wallet address to the receiver list to keep track of outgoing messages.
+When sending the message, make sure to use a suited ringsize.

-### How the encryption works

-The sender generates a random "session" key pair (`k = private key, kG = public key`) and a "joint shared key" key pair (`s = private key, sG = public key`).
-Then, calculate the "shared secret" for each receiver (`Y = public key`) and add the "joint shared secret" (`Y*k + sG`).
-The SHA256 hashed result is the 32 byte "joint shared key".
-The "session" public key (`kG`) and the commitment (`Y*k + sG`) are included in the message.

-### How the decryption works

-The receiver uses his private key (`x = private key`) and subtracts the "shared secret" from the commitment (` c - (x*kG) `).
-If you were the real receiver, the result would be the "joint shared secret" (`sG`).